opmorgan/py-seqtest/README.md

 ## Installation

-### Windows / macOS / Linux
+### Windows

-Pre-compiled binaries are available for Windows, macOS, and Linux.
+Pre-compiled binaries are available for Windows.
 You can download them [here](https://gitlab.com/ojjo/py-seqtest/tags/v0.1.1).

 ### From Source